 Staff in the Office of Academic Deans are available to answer your questions or guide you to the appropriate person for assistance.
 Please email or call 413-538-2855.

-Class Advisor for First-Year Students
+Class Dean for New Students

 Peer Academic Advisors